 Monday, August 13, 2018 – 5:30pm

-Presenting “The Future of the Democratic and Republican Parties,” a policy debate between Elaine Kamarck of The Brookings Institution and Morris Fiorina of The Hoover Institution, moderated by NPR Washington correspondent Ron Elving.
+Presenting “The Future of the Democratic and Republican Parties,” a policy discussion between Elaine Kamarck of The Brookings Institution and Morris Fiorina of The Hoover Institution, moderated by NPR Washington correspondent Ron Elving.

 Elaine Kamarck is a senior fellow in the governance studies program as well as the director of the Center for Effective Public Management at the Brookings Institution.
 She is an expert on American electoral politics and government innovation and reform in the United States, OECD nations and developing countries.
 She focuses her research on the presidential nomination system and American politics and has worked in many American presidential campaigns.
 Kamarck is the author of Primary Politics: Everything You Need to Know about How America Nominates Its Presidential Candidates and Why Presidents Fail And How They Can Succeed Again.
 She has been a member of the Democratic National Committee and the DNC’s Rules Committee since 1997.
 She has participated actively in four presidential campaigns and in 10 nominating conventions—including two Republican conventions.
 In the 1980s, she was one of the founders of the New Democrat movement that helped elect Bill Clinton president.
 She served in the White House from 1993 to 1997, where she created and managed the Clinton Administration’s National Performance Review, also known as the “reinventing government initiative.”
 Kamarck conducts research on 21st century government, the role of the Internet in political campaigns, homeland defense, intelligence reorganization, and governmental reform and innovation.
 She is a lecturer in public policy at the Harvard Kennedy School of Government and makes regular appearances in the media, including segments on: ABC, CBS, NBC, the BBC, CNN, Fox News Now New England Cable News, and National Public Radio.